 -

-Surcharging – still allowed in New Zealand until May 2026.
-Bundled terminals may not support it, meaning you absorb all the costs.
+Surcharging – bundled terminals may not support it, meaning you absorb all the costs.
+Note that surcharging is still legal.

 -